ska-telescope/tango-example/README.md

 ## Windows Users

-The preffered way for using this repository on windows is with the help of [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+The preffered way for using this repository on windows is with the help of [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and Ubuntu 22.04.
-The procedure described [here](#install-host-os-dependencies) is tested with WSL Ubuntu 20.04.
-To be able to open GUI applications, it is needed an X server running like [VcXsrv X Server](https://sourceforge.net/projects/vcxsrv/).

 ## Running GUIs